Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What Is Functional Analysis for Dog Behavior?

-To get to the core of the function of a behavior, you will need to identify motivating factors, the antecedent, the behavior and the consequence that maintains it.
+To get to the core of the function of a behavior, you will need to first carry out what's known as a functional behavior assessment.
+In a functional behavior assessment, you'll need to identify motivating factors, the antecedent, the behavior and the consequence that maintains the problem behavior.
 Collecting data, the dog's history and actively observing the dog's behaviors offers further insights into the pieces of the puzzle.

-Steps for Performing a Functional Analysis
+Steps for Performing a Functional Behavior Assessment

 - How often does the behavior take place?
 What's its magnitude?